videvide/videvide.github.io/content/posts/understand-api-fundamentals-and-build-your-own-web-phone-application-to-prank-your-friends.md

 export const contactCollection = db.collection("contacts")
 ```

-Add this to your jwt.js file to handle the JWT logic:
+Add this to your jwt.js file to handle the JWT logic, we are using [this](https://github.com/panva/jose?tab=readme-ov-file#jose) package called Jose:
 ```js
 import * as jose from "jose"